 The telescope cylinder charge system prevents boom retraction due to thermal contraction under certain operating conditions.
-Refer to the sub-section titled Lock the retract cable adjustments with the jam nut., page 4-17 for detailed information of this system's operation.
-Refer to Figure 3-11 for an electrical schematic of the telescope cylinder charge system.
+Refer to the sub-section titled Telescope Circuit, page 4-17 for detailed information of this system's operation.
+Refer to Figure 3-12 for an electrical schematic of the telescope cylinder charge system.